PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Shilpa Raju, Toronto Public Health
+Shilpa Raju, MPH, Senior Project Manager, Toronto Public Health

-Dr. Rita Shahin, Toronto Public Health
+Dr. Rita Shahin, Associate Medical Officer of Health, Toronto Public Health

 Description: Since the decline in COVID-19 pandemic activities, Toronto Public Health (TPH) has noted an increase in reported HIV cases.
 We sought to better understand the increase by reviewing acquisition location and diagnosis timing for our cases, while also assessing if and how we might enable more frequent analysis.
 Our in-depth review provided useful insights about individuals testing positive for HIV in Toronto.
 In addition, we identified knowledge gaps and related opportunities for improvement.
 This work enhances our ability to monitor and understand our local picture and contribute to larger discussions about HIV in Toronto.